 Cell Membrane and Cytoplasm

-The cell membrane is the outermost limits of the cell.
+The cell membrane is the outermost limit of the cell.
 It is the barrier that determines what is inside and what is outside the cell.
-The membrane is made of proteins and can change forms as vacuoles and lysosomes combine to create new membrane to expel wastes from the cell.
+The membrane is made of proteins and can change forms as vacuoles and lysosomes combine to create a new membrane to expel wastes from the cell.
 The cytoplasm is the liquid that fills the interior of the cell.
 The organelles, proteins and tissues present inside the cell are all covered by the cytoplasm, which fills the cell membrane.